inikishev/beat-manipulator/README.md

 make "every other beat is missing/swapped" type remixes
 - **audio** - audio in numpy array format, you can get it using `(audio, samplerate)=ba.r_pedalboard('path/to/audio')`
 - **beats** - beats in numpy array format, obtain using madmom: `beats=ba.beats_madmom_constant('path/to/audio', samplerate)`
 - **swap** - a string with numbers separated by commas, that represents the order of the beats.
-For example '1,4,3', where biggest number is 4, so the order will repeat every 4 beats.
-To remove the last beat, add '-' after it, like '1,2,3,4-'.
-More functions will come later.
-You can also use spaces and brackets for formatting, they will be ignored.
+It has a hole Bunch of other functions as well.
+The syntax is explained below.
 - **scale** (optional) - this converts beats, for example if it is set to 0.5 it will convert every beat to two beats, and vice versa.
 It even supports uneven fractions.
 - **shift** (optional) - shifts all beats, because sometimes first beat isn't actually the first in the song (only supports integers)
 - **smoothing** (optional) - removes clicking where beats are stitched together, default value is 50.
+#### beats syntax
+It is a string with integers separated by commas.
+Spaces can be used for formatting as they will be ignored.
+Example: `'4,1,1'`.
+That would mean it will play 4st, 1st, and 1st beat.
+Then it will loop and 8th, 5th, and 5th beats, and so on.
+It looped 4 beats because 4 was the biggest number in the sequence.

+`-` after a number removes that beat.
+For example, `'1, 2-, 3, 4'` means 2nd beat is removed, which is equvalent to `'1, 3, 4'`.
+However it is useful when you want to remove the last beat: `'1, 2, 3, 4-'` will properly loop 4 beats, while `'1, 2, 3'` will loop 3 beats and do nothing.

+`r` after a number means that beat will be reversed.
+Example: `'1, 2r'` - every second beat will be reversed.

+`c` after a number allows you to cut that beat, must be followed by new `swap` string in brackets.
+Example: `'1, 2c(1, 2r, 4-), 3, 4`.
+That will cut 2nd beat into 4 parts and run all commands inside brackets. `c(1, 2-)` will cut beat in half; `c(1r, 2)` will reverse 1st half of the beat, etc. You can't do cut inside cut tho, but why would you?

+more functions are coming!

 #### examples:
-`audio=ba.beatswap(audio, beats, '1,3,2,4')` - swaps every 2nd and 3rd beat
+`audio=ba.beatswap(audio, beats, '1, 3, 2, 4')` - swaps every 2nd and 3rd beat

-`audio=ba.beatswap(audio, beats, '1,3,4')` - removes 2nd beat every 4 beats
+`audio=ba.beatswap(audio, beats, '1, 2, 4')` - removes 3nd beat every 4 beats

-`audio=ba.beatswap(audio, beats, '1,2,3,4-')` - removes every 4th beat
+`audio=ba.beatswap(audio, beats, '1, 2, 4-')` - removes every 3rd and 4th beat every 4 beats

-`audio=ba.beatswap(audio, beats, '1,1')` - plays every beat two times
+`audio=ba.beatswap(audio, beats, '1, 1')` - plays every beat two times

 `audio=ba.beatswap(audio, beats, '8')` - plays only every 8th beat

+`audio=ba.beatswap(audio, beats, '1r')` - reverses every beat

+`audio=ba.beatswap(audio, beats, '1c(1, 2-)' )` - cuts every beat in half

+`audio=ba.beatswap(audio, beats, '1c(1r 2r)' )` - reverses every half-beat

 ### b_each(audio, audio2, beats, scale=1, shift=0)
 play a sample every n beats